-The PCO plays a critical role in advancing blast injury prevention, treatment, and rehabilitation strategies by promoting collaboration between medical and nonmedical research communities within and outside the DoD, both nationally and internationally.
-The PCO was established as permanent office at United States Army Medical Research and Materiel Command (USAMRMC) in 2007 to support Executive Agent responsibilities as outlined in DoD Directive (DoDD) 6025.21E:
+The BIRCO plays a critical role in advancing blast injury prevention, treatment, and rehabilitation strategies by promoting collaboration between medical and nonmedical research communities within and outside the DoD, both nationally and internationally.
+The BIRCO was established as permanent office at United States Army Medical Research and Development Command (USAMRDC) in 2007 to support Executive Agent responsibilities as outlined in DoD Directive (DoDD) 6025.21E:

 If you're in the middle of entering information, please close this warning and save your progress (if possible) or finish up your task.